 Lifelong Love of Music

+She has been playing music since childhood.
 A child of West Virginia natives who found work in the Ohio steel industry, Joyce's earliest musical influence was her dad, Delmer "Duke" Sampson, an outstanding self-taught multi-instrumentalist country and western musician who played guitar and sang on West Virginia radio in the 1950s and 1960s.

-As musicians go, Joyce is that rare species of bass player who can sing lead vocals over bass lines that are often counter to the melody lines.
-Her recording and performance career include writing, playing bass, and backing vocals in numerous original bands, one of which received notice in Billboard Magazine, and another which was covered in Grits, a now-defunct magazine covering original southern rock bands.
-One of the most exciting and rewarding live performance experiences were when she was part of a band that worked for the Armed Forces Entertainment Group.
+She has toured extensively in the United States and Europe.
+One of the most exciting and rewarding live performance experiences was being a member of a band that toured for the Armed Forces Entertainment Group.
 In that band, she played all over the world for members of the US military and allied forces.
 She has also had the fortune and honor to play with some of her rock n roll heroes, including Steven Tyler, Barry Goudreau (one of the original guitar players for Boston), and Paul Riddle (original drummer for the Marshall Tucker Band).